jacobjerryarackal/PROCODER-End-To-End-Multi-Programming-Code-Assistant-App-Using-CodeLlama-LLAMA2-Large-Language-Model/README.md

 ## Features

 - **Instant Insights**: Enhance code quality instantly, readability, optimization, fostering efficient and effective coding practices.
-- **Advanced Contextual Understanding**: The app can analyze your input query or prompt and understand the context of what you're trying to achieve and generate code accordingly.
+- **Advanced Contextual Understanding**: The app can analyze your input query or prompt, understand the context of what you're trying to achieve and generate code accordingly.
 - **Document Generation**: It can automatically generate documentation for your code, which can save you time and help others understand your code.

 ## Getting Started